WASHING HAND DETECTOR

 TESTING DIFFERENT SENSORS

-In order to collect data on people washing their hands, I tried to detect if the tap was open.
+To collect data on whether people are washing their hands, it is necessary to detect if the tap is open.
 Three different kinds of sensors were tested: the ultrasonic sensor, to detect the distance between water and the sensor; the accelerometer, to detect the vibration of the tap; and the noise sensor, to detect the noise of the water.
+To determine if people entered the toilet, a digital compass was tested on the door to detect whether the door was open.
 However, none of these sensors worked properly.
-To find out if people entered the toilet, I tried to use a digital compass on the door, to detect whether the door was open.

 Testing different sensor and data collected